robbrit/ossu-game-project-1/README.md

   join the conversation as part of a team rather than just some anonymous contributor.

+#### PRs from forks

+If you've done a PR from a fork, it's pretty easy to get your changes back into the main repo.
+When you create the PR from the fork, instead of choosing `robbrit:main` as the branch you want to merge to, type the name of a new branch (following the branch naming guidelines above) and then do it from there.
+That should be able to merge without any issues, and then you can create a PR from that into `main`.

 ### Formatting

 We're using black to format the code.
 Why?
 Because I don't like to argue about